A global Torelli theorem for hyperkahler manifolds

 \subsection{Lifting the GHK lines to the Teichm\"uller space}

-The following proposition insures that GHK lines are in some sense ``lift\-able'' to the Teichm\"uller space.
+The following proposition ensures that GHK lines are in some sense ``lift\-able'' to the Teichm\"uller space.
 This is a key idea used to prove that the period map is a covering.

 \proposition Let $I\in \Teich$ be a point in the Teichm\"uller space of a hyperk\"ahler manifold, $\NS(M,I)=0$, and $S\subset \Perspace$ a hyperk\"ahler line passing through $\Per(I)$.\footnote{Such a hyperk\"ahler line is necessarily generic, by \ref{_GHK_lines_and_Pic_Claim_}.} Then there exists a holomorphic curve $S_I\subset \Teich$ passing through $I$ and satisfying $\Per(S_I)=S$.